Common questions and answers with device policies and profiles in Microsoft Intune

 If a configuration policy setting conflicts with a setting in another configuration policy, this conflict is shown in Intune.
 Manually resolve these conflicts.

 In the Endpoint Manager admin center, there are few places you can create configuration policies, including Group Policy analytics, Endpoint Security, Security Baselines, and more.
 If there's a conflict and you have multiple policies, then check all the places you've configured policies.
 Also, the built-in reporting features can help with conflicts.
 For more information on the available reports, go to Intune reports.

 What happens when app protection policies conflict with each other?
 Which one is applied to the app?

-Conflict values are the most restrictive settings available in an app protection policy except for the number entry fields, such as PIN attempts before reset.
-The number entry fields are set the same as the values, as if you created a MAM policy using the recommended settings option.
+Conflict values are the most restrictive settings available in an app protection policy.
+The exception is numeric entry fields, such as PIN attempts before reset.
+Numeric entry fields are set the same as the values, as if you created a MAM policy using the recommended settings option.

 Conflicts happen when two profile settings are the same.
 For example, you configured two MAM policies that are identical except for the copy/paste setting.
-In this scenario, the copy/paste setting is set to the most restrictive value, but the rest of the settings are applied as configured.
+In this scenario, the copy/paste setting is set to the most restrictive value.
+The rest of the settings apply as configured.

 A policy is deployed to the app and takes effect.
 A second policy is deployed.
 In this scenario, the first policy takes precedence, and stays applied.
 The second policy shows a conflict.
 If both are applied at the same time, meaning that there isn't preceding policy, then both are in conflict.
 Any conflicting settings are set to the most restrictive values.